 Gather other ingredients

-Add all ingredients to the pasta and stir well.
+Add these ingredients to the pasta and stir well.

-*I used pumpkin this time but zucchini, eggplant, sweet potato + carrots are all delicious too!
+Veggies – I used pumpkin this time but zucchini, eggplant, sweet potato and carrots are all delicious too.
 Whatever is in season and available to you is perfect!

-*I used brown rice pasta this time because it was all I had on hand, my favorites are black bean or mung bean, which are available at most whole food or health food stores but you could use any pasta you have on hand.
+Pasta – I used brown rice pasta this time because it was all I had on hand, my favourites are black bean or mung bean, which are available at most wholefood or health food stores but you could use any pasta you have on hand.

-*Cashew parmesan is good on lots of different meals and keeps well in an airtight container in the fridge so definitely double this batch and store extra for later if you have the ingredients on hand!
-I used cashews but you can also use brazil nut + almonds or sunflower seeds for a nut-free alternative.
+Cashew ‘parmesan’ – This is good on lots of different meals and keeps well in an airtight container in the fridge so definitely double this batch and store extra for later if you have the ingredients on hand.
+I used cashews but you can also use brazil nuts and almonds or sunflower seeds for a nut-free alternative.

-*Coconut aminos is not yet available at major supermarkets but it is seriously out-of-this-world delicious so when you come across it at your local bulk wholefoods store/healthfoods store or online, stock up!
-It is good on EVERYTHING.
-Avo toast, salads, stir-fries, curries, you name it!
+Coconut aminos – Although not yet available at major supermarkets, this ingredient is seriously out-of-this-world delicious so when you come across it at your local wholefood/health food store or online, stock up!
+It is good on EVERYTHING, avo toast, salads, stir fries, curries, you name it!